Cultural Emergency Fund - Projects

 Follow the PRCS on Instagram

 Mohammed Shurrab.
 The media lab for children was destroyed by the bombings, which also meant all equipment was lost.
-Mohammed fortunately still has his camera which he consistently uses to makes reports.
+Mohammed fortunately still has his camera which he consistently uses to makes reports of the lives of children in Gaza.

-He also moves from location to location to work with many hundreds of children and mothers.
-With his new team he combines activities in the fields of art and games with providing emergency aid, including education, food, and water.
+He also formed a team with whom he moves from refugee camp to refugee camp to work with many hundreds of children and mothers.
+With this new team he combines activities in the fields of art and games with providing humanitarian aid, including education, food, ovens and water.

 Follow Mohammed Shurrab

-The Edward Said Conservatory was able to realize a heartwarming summer camp!
+The Edward Said Conservatory was able to realize a heartwarming summer camp with music, art, dancing, circus and puppet theatre!
 You don’t often come across this much inclusivity.

 Follow the Edward Said Conservatory

 Mothers and daughters.
 Early in 2024, Maher Dawood and his wife Noha started a project for mothers and children.
-This project too consists of a combination of art, games and emergency aid, with an additional focus on hygiene and mental health.
-Due to Noha’s extremely difficult, but fortunately ultimately successful pregnancy, this project had to end after only a couple of months.
+This project consists of a combination of art, games and emergency aid, with an additional focus on hygiene and mental health.
+Due to Noha’s extremely difficult, but fortunately successful pregnancy, this project came to an end after only a couple of months.

 Cinema in the camps.
-An artist who is new to HOPE, Dorgham Quraiqi, came to us with the idea of showing films in the camps to give the children a chance to momentarily escape the senseless reality they are living in.
-After multiple evacuations, the cinema is now set up in the centre of Gaza.
+An artist who is new to HOPE, Dorgham Quraiqi, came to us with the idea of showing films in the camps to give the children a chance to momentarily escape the unimaginable reality they are living in.
+After multiple evacuations, the cinema is now traveling around the centre of Gaza.

 Follow Dorgham Quraiqi